 - Start all over and iterate the flow as much as possible

 Empathise – Empathy is the foundation of a human-centred design process where you observe and engage with users and immerse yourself to uncover their needs.
 Look for issues they may or may not be aware of.
-Think in terms of guiding innovation efforts and identify the right users to design for.
+Factor in diversity and inclusion, sustainability, and all stakeholder viewpoints.
+Think in terms of guiding innovation efforts and, most importantly, identify the right users to design for.
 Look to discover the emotions that guide their behaviours.

 Ideate – Ideate is the mode of your design process in which you aim to generate radical design alternatives.
-Mentally it represents a process of “going wide” in terms of concepts and outcomes – it is a mode of “flaring” rather than “focus”.
-Step beyond obvious solutions and try and harness collective perspectives.
+Mentally it represents a process of “going wide” in terms of concepts, outcomes and challenging current assumptions – it is a mode of “flaring” rather than “focus”.
+Step beyond obvious or easy solutions, work through misconceptions and try and harness collective perspectives.
 Uncover unexpected areas of exploration.
 Create fluency (volume) and flexibility (variety) in your innovation options.
 Get the obvious solutions out of your heads and think differently.
-This is where you can explore wild ideas, while trying to stay on topic.
+This is where you can explore wild ideas or alternative stories, while trying to stay on topic.

 Prototype – Prototyping is getting ideas and explorations out of your head and into the physical world.
 A prototype can be anything that takes a physical form – be it a wall of post-it notes, a role-playing activity, a space, an object, a model, an interface, or even a storyboard.
 You need to learn.
 Solve disagreements.
 Start a conversation.
-Fail quickly and cheaply.
+Fail quickly and cheaply watching the risk.
 But still manage the solution-building process.
+Remember a prototype is not a finished product, it’s a stage in the design process.

-Test – Testing is the chance to get feedback on your solutions, refine solutions to make them better, and continue to learn about your users.
+Test – Testing is the chance to get feedback on your solutions, refine solutions to make them better, look for any preconceptions, and continue to learn about your users.
 Prototype as if you know you’re right, but test as if you know you’re wrong.
-You test to refine your prototypes and solutions, to learn more about your user, with the goal of testing and refining your POV.
+This is where critical thinking combines to enhance Design Thinking.
+You test for every possibility to refine your prototypes and solutions, to learn more about your user, with the goal of testing and refining your POV.

 Back to the beginning – Start again.
+Iterate, and iterate again.
 Iterate as much as time allows.

 You don’t have to be a designer to think like one.
 While learning to be a good designer takes years, you can think like a designer and design the way you lead, manage, and create.
 Design Thinking seeks to build ideas up, unlike critical thinking which breaks them down.
-In your organisation design and creativity happen at the intersection of your people and the technology they use.
+Critical thinking has its place in assessing, testing, and looking for defects or improvements, but you need a balance of different thinking.
+In your organisation design and creativity happen at the intersection of your people and the technology that they use.
 Add in the business component and those design ideas translate in to innovation.
 Design Thinking draws upon logic, imagination, intuition, and systemic reasoning, to explore possibilities of what could be, and to create desired outcomes that benefit the customer.
-It is a crucial ingredient in becoming a Mutable Business.
+It is a crucial ingredient in becoming a Mutable Business™.